 Since there are higher levels of this CRP, inflammation occurs more readily.
 This can serve to worsen the hormonal acne due to PCOS.

-Ayurveda: exploring the relationship between PCOS and acne.
+Ayurveda: exploring the relationship between PCOS and Acne

-As per ayurveda, the dosha responsible for acne depends on the type of acne.
+As per Ayurveda, the dosha responsible for acne depends on the type of acne.

 - If it is due to vata, it can be dry and raspy.

 - Pitta acne has fiery red protrusions that are particularly painful.

 - Acne that presents with swollen, pus-filled cysts is a kapha imbalance.